Ahmedsman/alx-zero_day/0x03-git/README.md

-My second readme not empty
+My second readme not empty and now up to date